ZachWatkins/wordpress-theme/README.md

 ## Commands

-The following command line scripts will run and manage Docker containers for your local WordPress development environment.
+The following command line scripts allow you to start and manage the Docker environment and interact with your code.

 | Command                  | Description                                                         |
 | ------------------------ | ------------------------------------------------------------------- |